pavoltravnik/maxims-of-law/maxims-of-law.md

 Non refert verbis an factis fit revocatio.
 It matters not whether a revocation be by words or by acts.
 Cro.
 Car.
 49.

 Non solum quid licet, sed quidest conveniens considerandum, quia nihil quod inconveniens est licitum.
-Not only what is permitted, but what is proper, isto be considered, because what is improper is illegal.
+Not only what is permitted, but what is proper, is to be considered, because what is improper is illegal.
 Co.
 Litt.
 66.

 Non sunt longa ubi nihil est quod demere possis.
 There is no prolixity where nothing can be omitted.
 Vaugh.
 138.